chomnr/simpleblog/README.md

 You can run SimpleBlog locally using `Docker`.
 Or you can build it straight from GitHub and run it using ISS Express.

 ## External Requirements
-The only external requirement that is needed is `PostgreSQL` & `SendGrid`.
+The only external requirement that are needed is `PostgreSQL` & `SendGrid`.